markdown-extended/manifest/mde-manifest.md

 ----

-This document explains the "official" specifications of the *Markdown Extended* syntax ("**MDE**" in the rest of this document).
+This document explains the "official" specifications of the *Markdown Extended* syntax.
 It intends to be a concise and complete set of syntax's rules and tags to use to write under Markdown Extended and a reference to build parsers implementations.
 It can be considered as the **Markdown Extended reference** for any purpose.
 The goal of these specifications is NOT to explain *how to write a content* but *how to build a content* using the Markdown Extended syntax.

 To begin, please read the [introduction](#introduction).